-Once a (re)insurance undertaking holds the relevant authorisation, it is entitled to market and sell both its services and contracts in Ireland.
-However, the manner in which (re)insurance contracts can be marketed and sold to the consumer is subject to a number of general good requirements contained in the Consumer Protection Code 2012 (published by the Central Bank); Consumer Protection Act 2007; Sale of Goods and Supply of Services Act 1980; European Communities (Unfair Terms in Consumer Contracts) Regulations 1995; and the European Communities (Distance Marketing of Consumer Financial Services) Regulations 2004.
+Once an insurance and reinsurance undertaking holds the relevant authorisation, it is entitled to market and sell both its services and contracts in Ireland.
+However, the manner in which insurance and reinsurance contracts can be marketed and sold to the consumer is subject to a number of general good requirements contained in the Consumer Protection Code 2012 (published by the Central Bank); Consumer Protection Act 2007; Sale of Goods and Supply of Services Act 1980; European Communities (Unfair Terms in Consumer Contracts) Regulations 1995; and the European Communities (Distance Marketing of Consumer Financial Services) Regulations 2004.